ro-sanda/Z--explorer-2.0/README.md

 exp_card_4.dat-> ee (arXiv:2103.02708)
 exp_card_5.dat-> μμ (arXiv:2103.02708)
 exp_card_6.dat-> ττ (arXiv:1709.07242)
-exp_card_7.dat-> νν -
 exp_card_8.dat-> ww (arXiv:1710.07235)
 exp_card_9.dat-> zh (arXiv:1906.00057)
-exp_card_10.dat-> xx -

 User can update the experimental information just by replacing the corresponding experimental card.
 No other step is required.

+For invisible channels:

+exp_card_7.dat-> νν -
+exp_card_10.dat-> xx -

 Note that Sνν and Sxx in */output/1.dat* are left as dummy variables for future updates.

+For the Dirac DM (χχ) channel, in  */cards/* folder also can be found

+DM/AXIAL/DM_1.dat -> χχ (arXiv:2102.10874)